 Apollo-Soyuz Test ProjectA successful docking of an American Apollo and a Soviet Soyuz spacecraft in space in 1975.
 Generally considered the formal end of The Space Race and is significant for many reasons:

 - It ended the first phase of US manned spaceflight; there would be no further manned launches for nearly six years.
 Fittingly the crew included Mercury astronaut Deke Slayton (who was grounded for medical reasons, becoming chief astronaut over the years but never flying until this mission) and was commanded by Tom Stafford, a Gemini and Apollo veteran (and commander of Apollo 10).

 - It is at this point that the superpowers' space ambitions and aims diverged.
 NASA concentrated on science missions in a reusable spacecraft as well as sending of probes to other planets; the Soviets on long term manned spaceflight using space stations, at which they began to excel.

 - If Apollo 8 was the start of the US lead in manned spaceflight, ASTP was the end; the Soviets would take it back in the late '70s with the Salyut space stations, which found their ultimate expression in Mir.
 The Russians remain the worlds premier spacefaring nation. note

 - It was the start of the era of space cooperation, which has never really ended and found its ultimate expression in the ISS (below).

 - Enterprise (after that Enterprise, seriously!note ).
-Built primarily for testing purposes, Enterprise is not actually capable of spaceflight (as it is missing several minor things like heat shielding or engines), though there were originally plans to refit it for such.note
+Built primarily for aerodynamic testing purposes, Enterprise wasn't actually capable of spaceflight (as it is missing several minor things like heat shielding or engines), though there were originally plans to refit it for such.note

 - Now housed at the USS Intrepid Air and Space Museum in New York City.
 Go see it!